 Break the bias: breaking gender biases to build more equitable organizations

-March 8th is Women's Day and this year, International Women's Day has defined 'Breaking the bias' as its theme.
-This slogan invites us to break with the biases that affect the way we think and act in a broad sense: in our communities, social groups, schools, universities and, of course, also in our work spaces.
+March 8th is Women’s Day, and this year International Women’s Day has defined ‘Breaking the bias’ as its theme.
+This slogan invites us to break with the biases that affect the way we think and act in a broad sense: in our communities, social groups, schools, universities and, of course, also in our workspaces.
 What are cognitive biases?
 How do they affect different genders in companies?
-Why it makes sense to work on them?
+Why does it make sense to work on them?

 We understand cognitive biases to be those unconscious systematic errors that distort our way of thinking and make us err when making decisions.

 As human beings, we are constantly making decisions.
 While we make some of those decisions consciously and rationally, most of them are made intuitively, without stopping to think about how we do it.
 In this second mode of deciding, our mind needs to be more efficient, it needs to spend less time and energy, and to do so it takes shortcuts.
 In other words, it takes advantage of mental models we already have unconsciously incorporated and decides just about automatically.
 For example, when driving a car or closing the door of our house, we make a lot of decisions without being aware that we are doing so.

 However, those shortcuts do not always help us choose the best option.
 When our mental patterns are affected by cognitive biases, these influence our way of thinking and can lead us to a wrong decision.

 These mental models we have incorporated include, among other things, our view of the different genres.
 This look tends to associate each gender with stereotypes, which we have ingrained, and biases us when making decisions, most of them automatic, that we do not register rationally.